oren/oren.github.io/reduce-work-conflict/README.md

-# Reduce confcits at work
+# Reduce conflicts at work

 Prepare a script for a difficult conversation at work.